-Smoking is not permitted in any area used for dining or any other area as provided under the Smoke- free Environment Act 2000.
+Smoking is not permitted in any area as provided under the Smoke- free Environment Act 2000.

-10.6 Business or financial Transactions
+10.6 Business or Financial Transactions

-No business or financial transactions shall be carried out on the approved area.
+No business or financial transactions shall be carried out in the approved area.
 Such activities shall be carried out wholly within the confines of the premises.
 This does not include the giving and taking of bills, and associated tips and charges.